codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

     :returns: URL-formatted string
     :rtype: string

-    This function works the same as :php:func:`url_title()` but it converts all accented characters automatically.
+    This function works the same as :php:func:`url_title()` but it supports Unicode and converts all accented characters automatically.

 .. php:function:: prep_url($str = '')